microsoft/PubSec-Info-Assistant/docs/deployment/manual_app_registration.md

 Manually create a random string for your environment, which should be a 1 to 5 character sequence.
 The value must be a combination of letters a-z, A-Z, or numbers 0-9.

-### 2. Have Tenant Administrator Create Two AD App Registrations
+### 2. Have the Tenant Administrator Should Create Two AD App Registrations

 An Administrator in the tenant would need to create two Azure AD App Registrations and Service Principals for you manually.